Nike Zoom Fly 6 review: Light, Fast, And Built To Last

 What’s not so good

 The ZoomX layer, while an improvement, can feel somewhat muted under the new SR-02 foam.
-If you’re used to the lively pop of something like the Saucony Endorphin Speed 4, you might be left wanting more energy return in faster workouts.
+If you’re used to the lively pop of something like the Endorphin Speed 4, you might be left wanting more energy return in faster workouts.

-The carbon plate’s flexibility also reduces the propulsive feel when you push the pace, so they’re not the best all-out racing racing shoes but they’re nowhere near as expensive as them either.
-The noticeable midsole cutout can collect debris if you step off the pavement.
+The carbon plate’s flexibility also reduces the propulsive feel when you push the pace, so they're not the best all-out racing racing shoes but they're nowhere near as expensive as them either.

 My verdict

-It’s stable enough for longer efforts and will feel noticeably lighter than the Zoom Fly 5.
-While it doesn’t match the energetic bounce found in some competing models, I still consider it a useful option for mid-pace training and marathon prep.
+While it doesn’t match the energetic bounce found in some more premium models like the Alphafly 3 or Vaporfly 4 models, I still consider it a serious option for speed training and marathon prep.